18 Examples of Beauty Brands That Nail Influencer Marketing

 Standing out from the crowd might seem impossible.
 That’s why niching down should be one of your key objectives.

-So, don’t present yourself as just another skincare brand!
+The takeaway?
+Don’t present yourself as just another skincare brand!
 Embrace what makes your product and audience different.
 For example, are all of your products organic?
 Vegan?
 CBD-infused?
 Cruelty-free?

 Also, think about your: